 There are two different types of variant input that you can use to upload your data: either a variant list or a VCF file.
 After uploading your data, you can start the analysis by clicking on the button.

 Tab-delimited variant list

-At the left panel of the Submission page you can copy-paste a variant list.
-Each line should contain tab-delimited information for one variant, in the corresponding order: chromosome, position, reference allele, alternative allele, zygosity.
+At the left panel of the Submit variants page you can insert/copy-paste a variant list.
+Each line should contain tab- or space-delimited information for one variant, in the corresponding order: chromosome, position, reference allele, alternative allele, zygosity.